Create a Sensory-Friendly Environment for Children with Autism

 • Experiment and Adjust: Encourage your child to try out different setups and tools in their exploration area.
 Regularly check in with them to see what’s working best, and be open to making changes based on their feedback.

 Involving kids in the design process not only helps them feel a sense of ownership but also tailors the environment to their specific needs.
-This can really encourage emotional regulation and comfort.
+This can really encourage and comfort.
 Let’s explore this together!

 Each box represents a step in the process of engaging your child in designing their sensory area.
 Follow the arrows to see how each step leads to the next, helping create a space that feels just right for them.